 Participation's many faces There are many forms of minute-participation selling.
-Among them is the straight minute within a program (six in an hour, three in a half-hour), the "Alternate minute weekly," the minute scattered over various shows, the minute scattered over shows and over more than one network and the minute which for discount purposes is purchased on the basis of an "alternate weekly one-third (actually one spot is traded off with another advertiser in another week, but in that show)," coming out with a single weekly minute for the individual advertiser in the particular program.
+Among them is the straight minute within a program (six in an hour, three in a half-hour), the "Alternate minute weekly," the minute scattered over various shows, the minute scattered over shows and over more than one network and the minute which for discount purposes is purchased on the basis of an "alternate weekly one-third (actually one spot is traded off with another advertiser in another week, but in that show)," coming out with a single weekly minute for the individual pion" hour-program distributor in 1962 with six shows of this category in release for the past six weeks, finds that the 6-7 p.m. and the late night periods (after 11 or 11:15 p.m.) are the preferred slots for these shows.
+A spokesman said his experience to date showed that few stations were planning to schedule the hour programs in prime time, but he noted that several stations hoped to place the shows in the Saturday, 10-11 p.m. period.